Particular/docs.particular.net/Content/NServiceBus/using-ravendb-in-nservicebus-connecting.md

 #### Transaction recover storage

 By default NServiceBus chooses `IsolatedStorageTransactionRecoveryStorage` as its transaction recover storage for RavenDB.
-However it is easy to change this default:
+However you may need to change this default if you are running into [this issue](https://groups.google.com/d/msg/ravendb/4UHajkua5Q8/ZbsNYv6XkFoJ), here is an example how to change the default:

 <!-- import ConfiguringTransactionRecoveryStorage-V5 -->